chrisparnin/EngineeringBasics/README.md

 docable-server import https://github.com/chrisparnin/EngineeringBasics
 ```

-You should be able to see the content inside docable at `chrisparnin/EngineeringBasics`.
+You should be able to see the content inside the docable homepage at `chrisparnin/EngineeringBasics`.

 ## Overview